Little Joe Gives It Away: A Conversation with Joe Dallesandro

 Yes, with the aerial shots.
 A really playful camera.

 When I did Louis Malle film it was great to work on that too.
 When I saw the film, my son, who was still young, loved the it.
 He just loved it.
 So I saw it a couple of times.
-But I didn’t see the colors we spent a lot of time with the lighting.
-It wasn’t what I expected from his talent.
+But I didn’t see the colors.
+We spent a lot of time with the lighting, and it wasn’t what I expected from his talent.
 But it was a fun film.

 Je t'aime was certainly colorful.
 I think of the truck.

 They asked if I drove a truck, and I was thinking a little pickup truck.
 I get there and it’s this big Mack truck with two gear shifts and air brakes.
 Holy shit.
 And the first shot they want me to drive up to a plate glass window with her behind and stop.
 And I thought everybody’s gonna run away because they don’t know if I’m going to stop in time.
 Our cameraman was one of the craziest, bravest guys I ever knew.
 There was a shot he wanted to do from a plane and he was hanging outside the plane to get the shot.
 That was just his way of doing things.
 And I loved Gerard [Depardieu].
 He was doing a movie in Italy and would fly in on the weekends to shoot these small scenes with us.
 And he was so much fun.
 Everybody walked the extra mile to make the film look good, like it was in the midwest and shot in America.

 It would be wrong of me to not ask something about.
 Sticky Fingers.
 The Smiths.
 Lou Reed and “Take a Walk on the Wild Side.”
 You didn’t even know Lou when he wrote about “Little Joe,” is that correct.